tborckmann/tborckmann/README.md

 A Java desktop application that visualizes how different sorting algorithms operate internally.
 This applications shows how sorting alorithms behave - in speed, structure and visual patterns.

-**Skills:** algorithm implementation, data visualization, UI programming
+**Skills:** algorithm implementation, data visualization, UI programming, OOP

 &#8203;